Seth0071/HtC/README.md

-HtC - Hack the Crap
+HtC - Hack the Crap \n
 Hack the Crap - a website for Crackers, Nerds and Coders who want to expand their knowledge!

 _Links for Documentation and similar stuff:_